 You can also be creative.
 Take some close-ups focusing on the little paws or any other part of the body you like.

-Use Continuous Shooting Mode to Capture Better Cat Photos
+4. Use Continuous Shooting Mode to Capture Better Kitten Photos

-Another way to increase your chances of taking great images in cat photography is by using continuous shooting mode.
+Another way to increase your chances of taking great kitten images is by using continuous shooting mode.
 This is also known as Burst mode or continuous high-speed mode.

 Usually, you activate it by selecting it with a dial.
 It depends on your camera model, so check your manual first.